LinkedIn Tips for The Over-50 Job Seeker

 Change your view of LinkedIn.

-Job seeking practices have changed substantially over the past decade – and with more than 760 million users, LinkedIn has emerged as THE hub for job seekers and employers to exchange information.
+Job seeking practices have changed substantially over the past decade – and with 1+ billion users, LinkedIn continues to be THE hub for job seekers and employers to exchange information.
+(More than 95% of employers use it to find candidates just like you.)

 Fill in every section of LinkedIn possible for maximum results.